 STM Mentoring Programme 2018

-Applications for the 2018 scheme are now open!
+Applications for the 2018 scheme are now closed

 One of STM’s goals is to provide tools for early career publishing professionals to advance in their roles while also expanding their network in the publishing industry.
 To promote outreach and engagement among entry-level and experienced publishers, STM’s Early Careers Publishing Committee (ECPC) cross-company mentoring scheme is now open for applications from STM members wishing to be involved as mentees and mentors.